Catherine Phipps: Career

 Phipps's husband, James Phipps, rose through the ranks of the Royal African Company (RAC) and became the governor of Cape Coast Castle, a major British trading fort on the Gold Coast, and captain-general of the RAC, the highest-ranking position in the company's operations in West Africa.
 James Phipps served in these roles for 20 years before dying on the coast in 1723.

 After her husband's death, Catherine Phipps inherited a share of his estate, which was worth at least £3 million in today's pounds.
 What is noteworthy about James' will is that James specifically identified Catherine, an African woman, by name, and acknowledged her as his wife, which was a rare occurrence during the time period.
-Furthermore, James directed that they receive a portion of his estate, worth a minimum of £3 million in present-day currency.
+Furthermore, James directed that she receive a portion of his estate, worth a minimum of £3 million in present-day currency.
 Additionally, James expressed his desire for Catherine and their children to relocate to England.
 This act of inclusion for a non-European wife in a will was an exceptional circumstance during that era.
 She was referred to as "Mrs. Phipps" in RAC correspondence and was known to be a prominent businesswoman and slave-owner in Cape Coast.